 Rain chains* are a great way to replace the downspouts on a house with a more attractive (but still functional) solution.

-If you’re not sure what they are, click here to read all about rain chains.
+If you’re not sure what they are, you can read all about rain chains HERE.

 They are available in all sorts of colors and designs and look really pretty when water is running down them.